A cow lying in a pen

 Bovilis IBR Marker Live

-IBR – Infectious Bovine Rhinotracheitis
+What is IBR – Infectious Bovine Rhinotracheitis?

-Those infected for the first time shed high levels of the virus for approximately two weeks.
 At times of stress (e.g. mixing/housing/breeding/calving) the virus can reactivate, and that animal may shed again.
 Every time an animal sheds the virus it has the potential to infect more herd mates.

-Control of IBR
+How to Control IBR

 There are 3 components to controlling this endemic disease:

-- Vaccination
+1. Vaccination

-- Biosecurity
+2. Biosecurity

-- Culling
+3. Culling

 For effective control of IBR, vaccination must:

-If vaccination needs to be carried out before the age of three months (high prevalence/high-risk herds/disease in calves) then intranasal vaccination is the recommended route in order to overcome maternally derived antibodies.
+If vaccination needs to be carried out before the age of three months (high prevalence/high-risk herds/disease in calves), then intranasal vaccination is the recommended route in order to overcome maternally derived antibodies.

 Bovilis IBR Marker live